Skip to content

 • reportFile

-Name of the HTML report containing information about the entire carbon footprint, overview plots and more detailed task-specific metrics.
+Name of the HTML report containing information about the entire carbon footprint, overview plots, and more detailed task-specific metrics.

 Default: co2footprint_report_<timestamp>.html